tmijs/tmi.js/website/docs/Commands.md

 ## Whisper

-Send a message on a channel.
+Send an instant message to a user.

 **Important:** You have to be connected to a group chat server to send or receive whispers.